Imorenob1991/RecaladasPredictiveModeling/README.md

 ___________________________________________________________________________________________________________________________________________________________________________________

 # RecaladasPredictiveModeling (English)
 This project analyzes the berthing data at the Port of San Antonio.
-Predictive modeling techniques and statistical analysis have been used to evaluate the adherence to estimated entry and exit dates.
-The predictive models analyzed include decision trees, Random Forest, and XGBoost.
-The models were trained with 80% of the available data and then evaluated for accuracy using the remaining 20% of the dataset.
+Predictive modeling techniques and statistical analysis have been used to evaluate compliance with estimated entry and exit dates.
+Machine Learning models used include decision trees, Random Forest, and XGBoost.
+The models were trained with 80% of the available data and subsequently evaluated for accuracy using the remaining 20% of the dataset.

 # Descriptive Analysis and Data Wrangling
 - Date Range: Data covers the period from 01-01-2023 to 21-08-2024.